 The floor surface between dartboard and throw line often takes a beating.
 For instance, if your floor is made of expensive hardwoods, consider placing a thick mat that can handle stray dart tips.
 Placing a protective layer is also a good idea if you have a concrete floor or some other kind of hard floor surface that might cause your tips to break.
 The ideal option in this case is a vinyl rubber mat.
-Here’s a cheap option we found on Amazon, as they do tend to be expensive.
+Here’s a popular option we found on Amazon.

 Mats are designed to protect both dart tips and the floor below the dartboard.
 The mats are typically ¼ inches in thickness, 30 inches wide and about 10 feet in length, designed to fit within the dart throw area.
 They also come pre-printed with measured toe lines.

 If you setup your dartboard in an open space, a rubber mat is an ideal way to create a distinction between the the throw area and the rest of the floor space in your house.
 Once you are done, you simply roll it up and put it away and the dartboard remains fixed to the wall or behind your cabinet, until you decide to play again.